schmich/instascan/README.md

 ### camera.id

-- Unique camera ID.
-Assigned by the browser.
+- Unique camera ID provided by the browser.
+- These IDs are stable and can be persisted across instances of your application (e.g. in localStorage).

 ### camera.name

 - Camera name, including manufacturer and model, e.g. "Microsoft Lifecam HD-3000".
-Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.
+- Can be `null` if the user has not yet allowed camera access, e.g. on first launch of the app.

 ## Compatibility